-The DATA MASK (DM) function, also described as PARTIAL WRITE, is supported only for x8 and x16 configurations.
-The DM function shares a common pin with the $\overline{DBI}$ and TDQS functions.
+The DATA MASK (DM) function, also described as PARTIAL WRITE, shares a common pin with the $\overline{DBI}$ and TDQS functions.
 The DM function applies only to WRITE operations and cannot be enabled at the same time the DBI function is enabled.
 The valid configurations for the TDQS, DM, and DBI functions are shown here.